How to Read a Peptide COA

 Every COA from Gold Standard Analytics includes a unique accession number you can check at goldstandardanalytics.com/coa-lookup.
 If the number returns a match, the COA is genuine.
 If it doesn’t exist in our database, the document was not issued by us.

-Red flag: No accession number or verification system.
+Red flag: no accession number or verification system.
 Without this, you have no way to confirm the COA was not fabricated.